mdmorsalinhstu/mdmorsalinhstu/README.md

 - 👀 I’m interested in machine learning and data science
 - 🌱 I’m currently learning python and machine learning
 - 💞️ I’m looking to collaborate on
-- ⚡ Fun fact: always serious with work
+- ⚡ Fun fact: always serious with work.

 <!---
 mdmorsalinhstu/mdmorsalinhstu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.